Cimpress-MCP/vagrant-orchestrate/README.md

     $ vagrant orchestrate init --shell

-You'll need to edit your Vagrantfile and replace some of variables, such as ssh username and password, and the path to the script to run.
+You'll need to edit your Vagrantfile and replace some variables, such as ssh username and password, and the path to the script to run.
 The first line of the file defines an array of managed servers that the `push` command will operate on.